truf-company/truf-company.github.io/_posts/2023-04-19-where-to-invest-a-guide-for-young-people.markdown

 __(Global) index funds__
 In short words a global index fund is a type of investment that __tracks the performance of a broad range of stocks from different countries around the world__.
 These funds provide investors with exposure to a diversified portfolio, spreading their risk across multiple markets and industries.
 By investing in a global index fund, you can potentially benefit from the growth of various economies and reduce the impact of regional economic downturns on your portfolio.

-If you want to get to know more about index funds and __how it can help you grow your investment portfolio, [click HERE](/what-is-the-global-index-fund)__ .
+If you want to get to know more about index funds and [how it can help you grow your investment portfolio](/what-is-the-global-index-fund).
 Read one of our previous blog posts about that!

 ## Why are global index funds ideal for __young investors like you?__